 - Automatic buffering.

-With any difference in data speeds between the ingress and egress ports, the switch stores the whole frame in a buffer computes the FCS check; forwards it to the egress port buffer and then sends it.
-For example, when an incoming frame traveling into a Fast Ethernet port that must be sent out a Giga Ethernet interface would require using the store-and-forward method.
+With any difference in data speeds between the ingress and egress ports, the switch stores the frame in a buffer computes the FCS check; forwards it to the egress port buffer and then sends it.
+For example, when an incoming frame traveling into a Fast Ethernet port that must be sent out a Giga Ethernet interface would need using the store-and-forward method.
 The store-and-forward switching is the primary method for Cisco switches.